The ROI of Agentic Commerce: Metrics That Matter

 - Support savings: N × 12 × $8 per ticket × 40% = Benefit C

-- Return savings: (Current returns - Reduced returns) × $20 per return = Benefit D
+- Return savings: (Current returns minus Reduced returns) × $20 per return = Benefit D

 - Total annual benefit: A + B + C + D